glab-hiv/immune-recovery/README.md

 * `run_elasticnet.ipynb` - Engineers descriptive mass cytometry immune features from unsupervised clusters (e.g. cell population frequency) and performs elastic net regression to identify changes in unsupervised cluster-derived features over time.

 ## Quasi-Binomial Fixed-Effects Regression
+### Dependencies
+R >= 4.2.2, ggplot2>=3.4.0, dplyr>=1.0.10, margins 0.3.26, writexl 1.4.1

 ### Author
 Ann Marie Weideman, <anndo1@umbc.edu> (preferred) or <anndo1@live.unc.edu>

 ### Description
 To examine whether there was a change in leukocyte populations and subpopulations over time, a quasi-binomial fixed-effects regression with indicators for participant ID (PID) was fit separately to the data from each cohort (PWH-ART and ACTG5248) using the data in the CyTOF Data folder.
-The R code for these models is separated into two scripts for CD4 T cell memory dynamics (FEreg_CD4.r) and for CD8 T cell memory dynamics (FEreg_CD8.r).
-Each script plots the data to check model assumptions (e.g., linearity to the logit), fits a separate model for each population, and outputs the slope estimates and corresponding confidence assessments with accompanying interpretation.
+Each R script descrbied below plots the data to check model assumptions (e.g., linearity to the logit), fits a separate model for each population, and outputs the slope estimates and corresponding confidence assessments with accompanying interpretation.

+* `FEreg_CD4.r` quasi-binomial fixed effects regression for CD4 T cell memory dynamics.
+* `FEreg_CD8.r` quasi-binomial fixed-effects regression for CD8 T cell memory dynamics.